cantaloupe-project/cantaloupe/README.md

 ### FilesystemResolver

 FilesystemResolver maps an identifier from an IIIF URL to a filesystem path, for retrieving images on a local or attached filesystem.
-This is the best resolver for performance, as it returns a `FileImageInputStream`, which supports arbitrary seeking.
+This is theoretically the fastest resolver, as it returns a `FileImageInputStream`, which supports arbitrary seeking.

 For files with extensions that are missing or unrecognized, this resolver will